 - Frame Extraction: Extracting the frames from the video with respect to the frame rate.

-- Video trimming: Trim the video with in the specific duration.
+- Video Trimming: Trim the video with the specific duration.

 - Video generation: Generating video from the sequence of frames.